O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

 * :code:`FIELDS_VALUE_MAPPING` and :code:`FIELDS_VALUE_MAPPING_RCV`

-  This is basically a workaround for `the OPNSense-API having inconsistent GET/POST values <https://github.com/O-X-L/ansible-opnsense/discussions/37>`_.
+  This is basically a workaround for `the OPNsense-API having inconsistent GET/POST values <https://github.com/O-X-L/ansible-opnsense/discussions/37>`_.

   It maps the user-friendly ansible-values to the generic API-values.